Biblical Symbols, God, and our Bodies

 Blessings.

-1 Christine Hoeflich
+Christine Hoeflich says

 Joshua, I like what you said here: “the Christ formed in us is a super conscious aspect of ourselves that is waiting to become consciously manifested in the human body temple.”
 And when we tap into that divine part of ourselves, we become “superconductors of creative energy.”
 (No resistance to the free flow of energy, creativity, etc…)